danielluyo/CJLogViewer/README.md

 ## ✨ Key Features

-- **🧠 Advanced Log Parsing**: Supports the complex, nested JSONL schema used by modern CJ/Claude logs.
+- **🧠 Advanced Log Parsing**: Supports the complex, nested JSONL schema used by modern Claude logs.
 - **📦 Conversation Grouping**: Automatically groups fragmented log lines (text, thinking, and tool use) into cohesive "Conversation Cards" using internal Request IDs.
 - **💭 Thinking Process**: Dedicated collapsible sections for the AI's internal "Thinking" monologue, allowing for deep dives without cluttering the main flow.
 - **🛠️ Tool Use Visualization**: Beautifully formatted blocks for tool calls (Bash, Search, etc.) showing exactly what parameters were used.